ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

    The current ``-XPatternSignatures`` is just a synonym for ``-XScopedTypeVariables``.
    This change is thus not backward-compatible, but given that the existing extension is deprecated, I think this change is acceptable.

-   Motivation: See rejected proposal `#119`_, which contains the motivation here.

 #.
 Introduce ``-XPatternSignatureBinds``.
 With ``-XPatternSignatureBinds``, any
    out-of-scope type variables written in a pattern signature would be bound there